FernandoVezzali/pattern-strategy/README.md

         }
     }

-Mind the code above, at first glance it looks good, the unit tests are passing and it does what it supposed to do: Calculate shipping costs, but from a design perspective, there's room for improvment.
+Mind the code above, at first glance it looks good, the unit tests are passing and it does what it supposed to do: Calculate shipping costs.
+From a design perspective, there's room for improvement.

 ## Single Responsibility Principle: